Welcome to the Eco-Friendly and Frugal Path to Financial Freedom from Sustainable Living @CashHippyAU.

 With a lot of number crunching, it turned out we could.
 This was an extremely exciting concept!
 And would only take us around 12 years.

-From 2020 and beyond, one wage will be budgeted using the Barefoot Investor recommendations.
-The other wage will pay the mortgage, and be used to invest in shares to create a perpetual source of income through dividends.
+We are currently living from one wage using the Barefoot Investor strategies, whilst the other wage is invested in shares to create a perpetual source of income through dividends.

-We could have a higher combined savings rate than 50% if we discontinued with the Barefoot Investor strategies and focused on saving every dollar, however we are trying to keep some balance by putting money aside for a holiday every year and for having a little weekly spending money.
+We could have a higher combined savings rate than our current 60% if we discontinued with the Barefoot Investor strategies and focused on saving every dollar, however we are trying to keep some balance by putting money aside for a holiday every year and for having a little weekly spending money.

 At the same time, by living frugally, we will continue to reduce our household environmental footprint.